-Actions Needed: NRC neither explicitly agreed nor disagreed with this recommendation but stated that it would consider the recommendation as part of an existing working group.
-In August 2017, the working group provided a staff analysis on these issues to the Commission that concluded that category 3 materials did not require additional security measures.
+Actions Needed: NRC neither agreed nor disagreed with this recommendation but stated that it would consider the recommendation as part of an existing working group.
+In August 2017, the working group provided an analysis on these issues to the Commission that concluded that category 3 materials did not require additional security measures.
 In our April 2019 report, we provided new information such as expert views and studies on the risks of category 3 materials in a radiological dispersal device (RDD)-also known as a dirty bomb.
-However, as of February 2023, NRC had not updated this analysis to take into account this new information.
-We continue to believe that by implementing our recommendation, NRC would have greater assurance that its requirements are sufficient to help prevent any high-risk radioactive materials from being stolen and used in a RDD.
+However, as of February 2024, NRC had not updated the analysis to take into account this new information.
+We continue to believe that by implementing our recommendation, NRC would have greater assurance that its requirements are sufficient to help prevent high-risk radioactive materials from being stolen and used in an RDD.

-Recommendation: The Chairman of NRC should direct NRC staff to consider socioeconomic consequences and fatalities from evacuations in the criteria for determining what security measures should be required for radioactive materials that could be used in a RDD.
+Recommendation: The Chairman of NRC should direct NRC staff to consider socioeconomic consequences and fatalities from evacuations in the criteria for determining what security measures should be required for radioactive materials that could be used in an RDD.

 Actions Needed: NRC disagreed with this recommendation, maintaining that the current regulatory requirements provide for the safe and secure use of all radioactive materials, regardless of category.
 We disagree with NRC's assessment.
-About a month after we published our April 2019 report, a small amount of radioactive material was accidentally released at the University of Washington in Seattle.
-Although the release was not a RDD, it resulted in at least \$156 million in cleanup and remediation costs, closure of the medical facility for 2 years, and negative impacts on researchers and medical professionals.
-This accident illustrates the risk posed by security failures involving similar quantities of material.
-We continue to believe that by implementing our recommendation, NRC would have better assurance that it considers more likely and more significant consequences of a RDD when establishing its security requirements for radioactive material.
+About 1 month after we published our April 2019 report, a small amount of radioactive material was accidentally released at the University of Washington in Seattle.
+Although the release was not an RDD, it resulted in at least \$156 million in cleanup and remediation costs, closure of the medical facility for 2 years, and negative effects on researchers and medical professionals.
+The accident illustrates the risk posed by security failures involving similar quantities of material.
+We maintain that by implementing our recommendation, NRC would have greater assurance that it considers more likely and significant consequences of an RDD when establishing security requirements for radioactive material.